Drupalcz/drupalcz/docroot/themes/contrib/bootstrap/docs/plugins/Form.md

   /**
    * {@inheritdoc}
    */
+  public static function submitFormElement(Element $form, FormStateInterface $form_state) {
+    // This method is the same as above, except the the $form argument passed is
+    // an instance of \Drupal\bootstrap\Utility\Element for easier manipulation.
+    // Using this method is preferable and considered "Best Practice".
+  }

+  /**
+   * {@inheritdoc}
+   */
   public static function validateForm(array &$form, FormStateInterface $form_state) {
     // This method is automatically called when the form is validated.
+  }

+  /**
+   * {@inheritdoc}
+   */
+  public static function validateFormElement(Element $form, FormStateInterface $form_state) {
+    // This method is the same as above, except the the $form argument passed is
+    // an instance of \Drupal\bootstrap\Utility\Element for easier manipulation.
+    // Using this method is preferable and considered "Best Practice".
   }

 }